Gethe/wow-ui-source/Patchnotes.markdown

 charge, rather than consuming one, when it is triggered by receiving damage, up to a maximum of 3 (9 with the Rolling Thunder talent).

+    * Tier 11 Set Bonuses

+      * Restoration druid Tier 11 2-Piece: This set bonus has been redesigned to work with the new Restoration druid mastery.
+Druids with this bonus now receive the bonus to Spirit while the Harmony mastery bonus to periodic healing is active.

+    * Tier 12 Set Bonuses

+      * Hunter 4P: The effect which makes Shots cost no focus now also makes Kill Command cost no focus.

+      * Mage 2P: This set bonus can now also be triggered by Frostfire Bolt.

+      * Mage 4P: The portions of this bonus referring to Arcane Missiles have been removed.
+Instead, the set bonus now makes Arcane Power reduce the cost of Mage spells by 10% instead of increasing their cost.

 **[Professions][48]**

   * Skinning